asayers/cbdr/instruction_count.md

     * this machine may have an unfair advantage, i.e. its 48 hardware threads, 6-12x more than the Intel CPUs we looked at
     * long term we could look at intensive stress testing, using several times more userspace threads than hardware threads, to hunt down remaining non-determinism, but we haven't seen any evidence to suggest there could be any left

-However, subtracting IRQs mostly didn't impact the (up to ±10k) noise we were seeing when compiling libcore, as the IRQ-driven overcounting stayed within a few hundred instructions between different runs, most of the time (though it did help with the occassional outlier).
+However, subtracting IRQs mostly didn't impact the (up to ±10k) noise we were seeing when compiling libcore, as the IRQ-driven overcounting stayed within a few hundred instructions between different runs, most of the time (though it did help with the occasional outlier).

 And that's because...